HectorVilas/minesweeper-old-prototype/README.md

 To prevent future errors, I'm going back to "semicolonize" everything.
 Maybe it's for the good, I want to go back to `C++` and `C#` in the future, so I better don't lose the habit.

 ## update 3
-Now the mines are "placed" on the board.
-An array will be populated with random X and Y coordinates.
-The position of each mine will be temporaly shown on red for testing.

-Also the tiles now have actions.
+The tiles now have actions.
 Once the player clicks on one, if there's a mine in any of the eight surrounding tiles, the total number of mines will be displayed on it.

 Playing a little I just noticed something: the randomizer can place another mine in the same occupied space, and it will show in the number revealing the surrounding mined tiles.
 I need a condition to check if there's a mine first and keep trying until it finds an empty space.